Test-For-PLVMedia/GuideTestSite2/h.1mhv4uau4noj.md

 Adding Music (Outside of Storyblocks)
 -------------------------------------

-*   Open Google/Safari
-*   Go to Youtube
-*   Look for ‘Copyright free’ music that fits your theme on Youtube
-*   Copy the link to the music of your choice
-*   Open a new tab
-*   Search ‘youtube to mp3 converter’
-*   Find the first link that works
-*   Paste the Youtube link into the converter and click Okay or Convert
-*   Download the mp3
-*   Move the file from ‘Downloads’ to your folder in the server
+*   Open Google/Safari*   Go to Youtube*   Look for ‘Copyright free’ music that fits your theme on Youtube*   Copy the link to the music of your choice*   Open a new tab*   Search ‘youtube to mp3 converter’*   Find the first link that works*   Download the mp3*   Move the file from ‘Downloads’ to your folder in the server
-*   Import the music into your premiere project

 ![](images/image93.png)